Senegalia rugata: Food, medicine, and other uses

 This species is used in a variety of ways in Cambodia.
 The young leaves are included in salads.
 The fruit is used for washing hair and in local medicine.
 To treat abscesses, eczema and leprosy the fruit can also be used externally or as a laxative when they are taken internally.
 The pulp of the fruit, without the seeds, is used as a diuretic and emetic, while the seeds are reputed to make delivery in childbirth easier.

 Traditional healers of Nakhon Nayok Province, Thailand, use the leaves of this species to treat irregular menstruation.

 Amongst the Karen people of Chiang Mai Province, Thailand, the plant is one of the most widely used legumes.
 They use the fruit in a cold infusion both as soap and shampoo, and as a medicine for food poisoning.
 The dried fruit is used in holy water for the rituals to pay respect to elderly people and to evict wickedness.

 Investigating plant use amongst both Karen and Lawa people living in Pang Hin Fon district (Chiang Mai), S. rugata was one of the plants that provided both food and health-products.
 The young shoots and leaves are cooked in a soup, the fruit are eaten raw or cooked, while the bark was chewed and kept as a quid in the mouth to counter-act toothache, and a decoction of the fruit was used as shampoo.

 An infusion of the leaves of Senagalia rugata has also been used for therapy of jaundice in the traditional Indian medicine.

 In Nepal, the plant is one of many that are processed and sold in the medicinal products industry.
 In 2004, an estimated 2459 kg of material was purchased nationwide by the industry at an average price of 80 Nepalese rupees.
 Central wholesalers provided the raw material.

 The leaves have an acidic taste and are used in chutneys.

 Chemical constituents

 Alkaloids are found in the tree's fruit.

 In commercial extracts, when the plant is hydrolyzed it yields lupeol, spinasterol, acacic acid, lactone, and the natural sugars glucose, arabinose and rhamnose.
-It also contains hexacosanol, spinasterone, oxalic acid, tartaric acid, citric acid, succinic acid, ascorbic acid, and the alkaloids calyctomine and nicotine.
+It also contains hexacosanol, spinasterone, oxalic acid, tartaric acid, citric acid, succinic acid, ascorbic acid, and the alkaloids calycotomine and nicotine.